explaingit

 Difficulty · easy Time to first run · 5min

-All fonts are open-licensed (mostly SIL Open Font License or Apache 2.0), allowing free use, modification, and distribution for any purpose including commercial use.
+Fonts are mostly SIL Open Font License or Apache 2.0, use, modify, and redistribute freely, including in commercial products.

 In plain English